ooples/pine_script_docs/source/concepts/Plots.rst

   extends the full width of the script's visual space.
   The ``show_last = 1`` in there displays only the last plotted value, which would appear as a one-bar straight line if the next trick wasn't also used: the ``offset = -99999`` pushes that one-bar segment far away in the past so that it is never visible.
-- The 300 levels are plotted using a straight line, but a lighter transparency is used to make them less prominent.
+- The 300 levels are plotted using a continuous line, but a lighter transparency is used to make them less prominent.